-COMO is also the primary interface for 4DGL user program downloads and chip configuration (PmmC programming).
+COMO is also the primary interface for User program downloads, and configuration PmmC /Driver programming.
 Once the compiled 4DGL application program (EVE byte-code) is downloaded and the user code starts executing, the serial port is then available to the user application.
-Refer to Section 5.
-'Firmware / PmmC Programming' for more details on this subject.